a-korzhov/social-network-mvc/README.md

 # Features:
 - authorization by email confirmation.
 - admin and user roles.
-- posts feed, likes, follows with CRUD and file uploading using simple dir for storing files.
+- posts feed, likes, follows with CRUD and file uploading using "upload" dir for storing files.

 Technologies: